Skip Navigation

 Prepare some questions beforehand

-Have a chat to your student about the sort of things you’d like to know beforehand and encourage them to come ready with questions.
+Have a chat with your student about the sort of things you’d like to know beforehand and encourage them to come ready with questions.
 You may have questions yourself, and that’s great too.

 Asking people associated with the University may give you a better insight than you’d be able to find online.